-Our Vision: To be the energetic heart of a strong, sustainable local economy.
+To be the energetic heart of an innovative, strong, and sustainable local economy.

 About The Chamber:

-For more than 90 years, the Bainbridge Island Chamber of Commerce has been a cornerstone of the local business community.
+For more than 90 years, the Bainbridge Island Chamber of Commerce has been a cornerstone of our local community.

 As an unusual combination of business member-driven non-profit, community hub, visitor center, and state licensing facility, the Bainbridge Island Chamber of Commerce sits at the nexus of many aspects of Island life.